Caltech-IPAC/firefly/docker/k8s/kubernetes_setup.md

 Build updated firefly and push image to DockerHub

     $ gradle -Penv=dev :firefly:war
-    $ gradle -Pdocker_tag=k8s :firefly:dockerPublish            // this will create a docker image(dockerImage) witht the tag, then push it to DockHub
+    $ gradle -Pdocker_tag=k8s :firefly:dockerPublish            // this will create a docker image(dockerImage) with the given tag, then push it to DockHub

 Edit firefly.yaml with the updated firefly version.
 Then,